 - rolling pin

-- baking beans - or use some dried products such as rice or beans that you keep seperate just for baking blind, so they are not eaten.
+- baking beans - or use some dried products such as rice or beans that you keep separate just for baking blind, so they are not eaten.

 🔪 Instructions